wp-plugins/simple-links/readme.txt

 == Changelog ==

+= 4.2.0 =
+* Added Order By Selection in Page Widget

 = 4.0.0 =
 * Added support for an unlimited number of page levels
 * Change structure slightly for future enhancements